ThinkOpenly/RISC-V_ISA/README.md

 # Run Local React Environment

-Note: These intructions assume you have Node, and React installed on your maching.
-If you do not visit the node.js website.
+Note: These intructions assume you have Node and React installed on your machine.
+If you do not visit the node.js website and follow their install instructions.
 Once Node is installed, you can use the node package manager to install React with the following command

 ```
 npm i react